Jostan86/trunk_width_estimation/README.md

 # Trunk Width Estimation

 ## Description
 This package is aimed at estimating the width of tree trunks from RGB-D data.
 A YOLOv8 model is used to segment the trunks and posts in the images.
 From the segmentation mask the pixel width of the trunk can be determined.
 The aligned depth can then be used to calculate the real-world width.
+Scroll through the [jupyter notebook](https://github.com/Jostan86/trunk_width_estimation/blob/main/scripts/usage_example.ipynb) to see a visualization of the estimation process.

 ## Installation
 ### Option 1: VSCode Devcontainer